citp/privacy-policy-historical/e/en/ene/energyfiend.com.md

-> *The following text is extracted and transformed from the energyfiend.com privacy policy that was archived on 2006-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205223804id_/http%3A//www.energyfiend.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the energyfiend.com privacy policy that was archived on 2007-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070628141144id_/http%3A//www.energyfiend.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-##  Privacy Policy

 Your private information will not be disclosed to any third party except if required to do so by law, or in the good faith belief that such action is necessary to comply with legal process, respond to claims, or to protect the rights, property or safety of the users of this website or the public.
 All reasonable care is taken in handling your personal information to ensure its security both offline and online.
 **